 Forecast

-Who would be able to handle the stress of celebrity?
-Who would buckle under the weight and become a substance abuser and emotionally unstable, career destructive?
-A sizable number of performers go from giddy disbelief at the onset of celebrity, to exhaustion, depression and addiction to substances; many experience nervous breakdowns.
-We at the FAME Institute suggest it is possible to identify those who are likely too fragile to withstand the burden of celebrity.
-Upon identifying the risk, a global strategy for emotional support, which includes frequent assessments and adjustments, needs to be devised and implemented.
-Early evaluation is especially important since many of the potential cracks are invisible to all but the experts in mental health.
+Who would be able to handle the stress of public prominence?
+Who would buckle under the weight and become a substance abuser, emotionally unstable, or self-destructive in their career and relationships?
+A sizable number of prominent individuals – performers, leaders, executives – go from giddy disbelief at the onset of fame to exhaustion, depression, and addiction to substances; many experience nervous breakdowns.
+We at the F.A.M.E.
+Project suggest it is possible to identify those who are likely too fragile to withstand the burden of prominence.
+Upon identifying the risk, a comprehensive strategy for emotional support – which includes frequent assessments and adjustments – needs to be devised and implemented.
+Early evaluation is especially important since many of the potential cracks are invisible to all but experts in mental health.

-Artist management agencies often discover an acute mental health case on their hands when it is too late.
-What is the threshold for an urgent intervention?
-What kind of emergency care would not end up in a PR nightmare?
+Artist management agencies, corporate boards, political offices, and family advisors often discover an acute mental health crisis on their hands when it is too late.
+What is the threshold for urgent intervention?
+What kind of emergency care would not end in a PR nightmare or a leadership vacuum?
 Being unable to mitigate between all conflicting pressures can result in catastrophic mistakes.
-In hindsight, managers may remember the increasing signs of an impending breakdown, but these are often ignored due to wishful thinking and denial.
-This scenario, all too common, can be averted by collaboration with an experienced evaluation and treatment team.
-The number of star artists who, despite heroic efforts, are constantly on the brink of falling apart, calls for crisis prevention and not crisis management.
-Engaging our team at a the start of a career rather than its implosion can prevent a lot of potential field mines down the road.
+In hindsight, those closest to the individual may remember the increasing signs of an impending breakdown, but these are often ignored due to wishful thinking and denial.
+This scenario, all too common across industries and walks of life, can be averted by collaboration with an experienced evaluation and treatment team.
+The number of prominent individuals who, despite heroic efforts, are constantly on the brink of falling apart calls for crisis prevention and not crisis management.
+Engaging our team at the start of a career or tenure of leadership – rather than its implosion – can prevent a great many potential landmines down the road.

 Assess

-A team comprised of experienced psychiatrists, mental health professionals, sobriety coaches and companions will be on contract with the management agency to screen and identify potential or current mental health issues among the signed artists or talents.
-The screening would be done both by clinical interviews and by psychological testing, including neuropsychological and personality standardized testing, and a dedicated FAME questionnaire developed by Dr. Kaminski aimed at detecting the vulnerable ones.
+A team comprised of experienced psychiatrists, mental health professionals, sobriety coaches, and companions will be engaged to screen and identify potential or current mental health issues among prominent individuals – whether signed artists, senior executives, public officials, or other high-profile figures.
+The screening is conducted through clinical interviews and psychological testing, including neuropsychological and personality standardized testing, and a dedicated F.A.M.E. questionnaire developed by Dr. Kaminski aimed at detecting the vulnerable.

-Should the individual be identified at risk, and following a consensus meeting, the appropriate clinical plan will be devised and custom-tailored to the individual artist.
+Should the individual be identified as at risk, and following a consensus meeting, the appropriate clinical plan will be devised and custom-tailored to the individual’s specific circumstances – whether those involve tour schedules, board meetings, diplomatic calendars, or public appearances.

 Manage

-Those deemed at risk would be coached and supported in dealing with the pressures of fame.
-Sober coaches experienced in working with celebrities would be available to foster sobriety culture.
-Clinical symptoms such as depression and anxiety as well as body image and eating disorders would be identified and treated by experienced psychiatrists, CBT, DBT and EMDR therapists, nutritionists, nurse practitioners, and trauma specialists.
+Those deemed at risk would be coached and supported in dealing with the pressures of prominence.
+Sober coaches experienced in working with high-profile individuals would be available to foster sobriety culture.
+Clinical symptoms such as depression and anxiety, as well as body image and eating disorders, would be identified and treated by experienced psychiatrists, CBT, DBT, and EMDR therapists, nutritionists, nurse practitioners, and trauma specialists.

 Empower

-Artist managers often serve as a surrogate parent to a young artist who is catapulted into a stardom, for which their humble upbringing could not have prepared them.
-The trusted manager has to address every need of the young star: physical, emotional, and financial.
-At the beginning both the manager and the artist are lulled into a comfortable dynamic of a an experienced gatekeeper and a young talent.
-We at the FAME institute, believe that this is the most opportune stage to engage in Forecast and Assessment.
-This is the time when the tsunami of celebrity has not hit yet, and the artist is willing to listen and engage.
-Identifying vulnerabilities, producing solid, individually tailored plans to manage the growing pressures, and staying by the side of the artist and the management to tackle on going issues, is probably the only way to prevent future crisis.
-It is the best strategy to guide the artist into a satisfying relationship with impending celebrity, talent and career.
+At the beginning, both the advisor and the individual are settled into a comfortable dynamic: an experienced gatekeeper and a talented or powerful principal.
+We at the F.A.M.E.
+Project believe that this is the most opportune stage to engage in Forecast and Assessment.
+This is the time when the full force of public exposure has not yet hit, and the individual is willing to listen and engage.
+Identifying vulnerabilities, producing solid and individually tailored plans to manage the growing pressures, and staying by the side of the individual and their team to tackle ongoing issues, is likely the only way to prevent future crises.
+It is the best strategy to guide a prominent person into a satisfying and sustainable relationship with their position, talent, and career.